blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 The object tracker in Frigate estimates the motion of the PTZ so that tracked objects are preserved when the camera moves.
 In most cases (especially for faster moving objects), the default 5 fps is insufficient for the motion estimator to perform accurately.
 10 fps is the current recommendation.
 Higher frame rates will likely not be more performant and will only slow down Frigate and the motion estimator.
 Adjust your camera to output at least 10 frames per second and change the `fps` parameter in the [detect configuration](index.md) of your configuration file.

 A fast [detector](object_detectors.md) is recommended.
 CPU detectors will not perform well or won't work at all.
-If Frigate already has trouble keeping track of your object, the autotracker will struggle as well.

-The autotracker will add PTZ motion requests to a queue while the motor is moving.
-Once the motor stops, the events in the queue will be executed together as one large move (rather than incremental moves).
-If your PTZ's motor is slow, you may not be able to reliably autotrack fast moving objects.
+You can watch Frigate's debug viewer for your camera to see a thicker colored box around the object currently being autotracked.

+A full-frame zone in `required_zones` is not recommended, especially if you've calibrated your camera and there are `movement_weights` defined in the configuration file.
+Frigate will continue to autotrack an object that has entered one of the `required_zones`, even if it moves outside of that zone.

+## Zooming

+Zooming is an experimental feature and may use significantly more CPU when tracking objects than panning/tilting only.
+It may be helpful to tweak your camera's autofocus settings if you are noticing focus problems when using zooming.

+Absolute zooming makes zoom movements separate from pan/tilt movements.
+Most PTZ cameras will support absolute zooming.

+Relative zooming attempts to make a zoom movement concurrently with any pan/tilt movements.
+It was tested to work with some Dahua and Amcrest PTZs.
+But the ONVIF specification indicates that there no assumption about how the generic zoom range is mapped to magnification, field of view or other physical zoom dimension when using relative zooming.
+So if relative zooming behavior is erratic or just doesn't work, use absolute zooming.

 ## Usage applications